DFE-Digital/get-into-teaching-app/app/views/content/blog/getting-ready-to-apply.md

     path: "media/images/content/blog/notepad.jpg"
     alt: "Someone making notes with a pen on a pad while using a laptop"
 description: |-
-  Whether you’re ready to apply or it’s just an idea, here are five reasons why a Train to Teach event can help you on your journey to the classroom.

 keywords:
   - teacher training
   - apply